Darren-Chambers/deploy-vsp360-ova/README.md

 - Neither file should ever be committed to version control.
 - The survey refresh job safely preserves existing survey defaults and all non-dynamic questions on every run.
-- If no survey exists on the deploy template, the refresh job will create one automatically with sensible defaults.
+- If no survey exists on the Ansible Deploy VSP360 template, the refresh job will create one automatically with sensible defaults.
 - The refresh job will abort safely if no OVA files or vCenter objects are found, preventing the survey from being wiped.